TekMonksGitHub/monkshu/README.md

 * Full support for ECMA 6 standards
 * Full support for REST API based backend
 * Unified server - API runtime plus HTML5 Web Component frontend.

+Fully Secure - Backend APIs and Frontend Web Apps
-* JST and API keys supported natively with a built in API Manager.
+JST and API keys supported natively with a built in API Manager.
 Don't get hacked!
 API attacks now comprise 20% of all cyberattacks.
 Monkshu makes it easy to write 100% secure Web applications and APIs.

+Cookieless HTML5 sessions on Frontend, defeat all cross-site and cookie based attacks.